thesaltree/low-level-design-golang/README.md

 - Add and remove vehicles from the parking lot.
 - Display the availability of parking spots.
 - Calculate parking charges based on the duration of stay.

+## Elevator System

+The second project in this repository is an Elevator System.
+This system simulates an elevator control system in a multi-floor building.
+It demonstrates:

+- Multi-Elevator Management: Manages multiple elevators within a single building.
+- Request Handling: Processes floor requests and assigns the most suitable elevator based on proximity and current direction.
+- Direction Control: Dynamically changes elevator direction based on requests.
+- Concurrent Operations: Uses Go routines and synchronization to handle multiple elevator requests simultaneously.

+### Features

+- Request an elevator from any floor, specifying the desired direction (up or down).
+- Assign the nearest elevator to respond to requests.
+- Manage elevator movement and optimize direction changes based on requests and destinations.